 Educational Opportunity Program

 In 1969, during a time of racial unrest and under pressure from students, Marquette established the Educational Opportunity Program for college access for low-income, first-generation students.
 From its humble beginnings in Milwaukee then to its influence on a national level now, this pioneering program has changed the lives of thousands.
 National leaders from TRIO cut their teeth at Marquette.

 What started as a spring break trip to Honduras in 2003 is now the nonprofit Global Brigades, the world’s largest student-led global health and sustainable development organization, serving the poorest of the poor in Honduras, Panama and Ghana.

 The numbers speak to the power of Global Brigades.
 Not even 10 years after that first ad-hoc trip, some 12,500 student volunteers have served 300,000 people.
 More than 350 Global Brigade chapters have sprung up at universities across the U.S., Canada and Europe, and they bustle with some 5,500 undergraduates trekking to remote villages halfway around the globe annually to work in nine specialty areas: medical, dental, public health, water, business, micro-finance, law, environmental and architecture.

-In 1989, Hunger Clean-up began as students' modest effort to combat hunger and homelessness in Milwaukee.
-Twenty-six years later, Hunger Clean-up has grown to be Marquette’s largest day of service, bringing together nearly 1600 volunteers to serve at 45 sites and provided $9,500 in grants to local nonprofits.
+In 1989, Community Day of Service began as students' modest effort to combat hunger and homelessness in Milwaukee.
+Twenty-six years later, Community Day of Service has grown to be Marquette’s largest day of service, bringing together nearly 1,600 volunteers to serve at 45 sites and provided $9,500 in grants to local nonprofits.
 This stage is set by a dedicated team of student leaders committed to service who work in the fall and spring to mobilize their peers while increasing awareness, support and resources for local programs addressing issues of poverty.
-Hunger Clean-up has served the Milwaukee community for over 25 years.
+Community Day of Service has served the Milwaukee community for more than 25 years.